 Do you want a solo or group practice?
 A virtual or brick-and-mortar practice?
 The type of practice you pursue will affect many variables, specifically the time it will take to open the practice, costs, and resources.
 It will also govern how much money and what type of infrastructure you will need to open and become profitable.

 When you start your practice is really up to you.
 But it is important to take the time to evaluate if private practice is for you, assessing the risks (financial and ethical) and determining how quickly your practice can become profitable.
 The key is the value of your services and your preparedness for running your own business.

-Make sure you have enough savings in place to cover at least your own health insurance, or have steady income from another source to supplement your own, until you get your practice off the ground.
+Make sure you have enough savings in place to cover at least your own health insurance or have a steady income from another source to supplement your own until you get your practice off the ground.
 Before you start treating patients, consider getting liability insurance.
 Also, review ASHA's and your state's Code of Ethics, state and federal regulations, and other laws to ensure you are compliant.

 When it comes to growing your private practice, you need to focus on three things:

 By concentrating on all three areas (and not just, say, your website), your practice will start to grow.